 Access to comprehensive reproductive health care is central to gender equity and women’s full participation in the workplace.
 For businesses, restrictions on access to reproductive health care, including abortion, are not only at odds with stated corporate values, such as equity and inclusion, but they also affect the ability of companies to deliver on their value propositions.

 The media coverage and subsequent corporate response to the introduction of restrictive bills and laws since 2019 demonstrates a new narrative that access to reproductive health care, including abortion, is a workforce and economic issue that companies need to acknowledge and address.
 Don’t Ban Equality with its 390+ signers underscores this.
 A survey was shared with all of the signers; the overwhelming response from brands, workers, consumers and investors was uniformly positive with no notable blowback.
 Many other companies spoke out and/or acknowledged the impact of S.B.
 8) law in Texas for instance, including Salesforce, Lyft, Uber, Bumble, HP, MotoRefi, Apple, Yelp, Reddit and Match.
 And more recently companies including Citi, Amazon and Levi Strauss & Company have adapted their workforce policies anticipating increased barriers to care.

 More than 100 articles in the business-facing media have discussed the impact of and response to S.B.
 8 and laws like it on the private sector.
 Fortune covered how companies are having to rethink state operations and talent impact, including out-of-state abortion care policies, in the months ahead.
 And companies whose political giving has enabled reproductive health restrictions to promulgate unchecked are also seeing a new level of scrutiny from stakeholders including consumers and investors.
 With Roe hanging in the balance, many are turning to the corporate sector as the last firewall for abortion rights.

 Why does the Dobbs v.
 Jackson Women’s Health Organization case at the U.S. Supreme Court matter?

 Dobbs v.
-Jackson Women’s Health Organization will be among the highest-profile arguments of the 2021-22 term because the state of Mississippi had specifically asked the court to overrule its landmark decisions in Roe v.
+Jackson Women’s Health Organization will be among the highest-profile decisions of the 2021-22 term because the state of Mississippi had specifically asked the court to overrule its landmark decisions in Roe v.
 Wade and Planned Parenthood v.
 Casey in upholding a 15 week ban.
 The Dobbs case, in concert with the Texas cases challenging the state’s ban on abortion after six weeks (S.B.
 8) will be consequential.
 This is especially true in light of the U.S. Supreme Court failing to block Texas’s unconstitutional abortion ban and vigilante scheme that has denied Texans their constitutional right to abortion and ended most abortion access in the state.